 While the survey provided valuable information about North Carolina’s homework gap, further study is required to understand its full size, scope and the degree to which each factor contributing to it affects North Carolinians.
-Thus, the BIO and partners should continue collaborative efforts to survey the K-12 population to measure the homework gap, its causes and its effects.
+Thus, the Broadband Infrastructure Office and partners should continue collaborative efforts to survey the K-12 population to measure the homework gap, its causes and its effects.

 During the data collection and analysis process, areas in which the questions could be improved were identified.
 To improve the accuracy and utility of the data, the survey instrument itself should be edited.
 In addition, the method of distribution should be modified so that the surveyed population accurately reflects the state’s population.